solana-developers/solana-depin-examples/helium-lorawan-chest/README.md

 Then copy the url from the terminal and open it in the browser.
 Now the QR code should work and switch the LED on and off.

-Now you can also copy and print the QR codes and glue them somewhere next to the LED for example.
+Now you can also copy and print the QR codes and glue them somewhere into the chest for example.

 ## Deploy

 Since you don't want to run ngrok every time it makes sense to deploy the app.
-Either on the raspberry itself or on for example vercel.com.
+You can deploy it to vercel and update the link to your api in the Helium console.

 ## Where to go from here

-Now you just need imagination to think of what you can do with this.
-For example you could create a game where you have to scan the QR code to switch the LED on and off or control switches and ramps for marbles.
+There are many many different sensors that you can use for your depin projects.
+Here is a list of ready to use sensors.
+There are temperature, humidity and many other sensors.
+Some ideas that you could do with them:
+- A chest that only opens when the temperature is below 0 degrees of when its raining.
+- You could use distance senors to figure out if there are free parking spots in a city and have an app which shows you where you can park.
-Or you could use a lock to open a door.
-Or even only open it when there is certain NFT in that wallet.
+- You could use a light sensor to figure out if a room is occupied or not.
-Or you could use it to water plants or feed a hamster during a live stream.
-Or attach it to a car which can be controlled by the audience.

-Have fun and let me know what you build with it!
+- You use downlinks and solana pay QR codes to control a robot car or a drone.
+- You could build a live stream where people can control robots via qr codes and let them fight against each other.
+- You could build a smart package by building a tiny lorawan sensor and put it in reusable packages.
+Like that I would not need to wait at home anymore when i am about to recieve a package, but could instead just get a notification when the package is delivered and then go and pick it up. kastzentracker.eu is building tiny sensors to track cats for example.
+- You could build a warning system for nature catastrophes like floods or fires.
+- You could build a vending machine using solana pay qr codes

-## Optional step: Show the status of the chest with an LED
+## Optional step: Show the status of the chest with an LED using a raspberry pi

 Optional to show the current status of the chest with an LED:
 A Raspberry Pi 4B with WiFi connection, a LED and a 220 ohm resistor.